Gourd Guide

 Curing:

 Curing is a process of steeping and scraping a mate gourd.
 The main objectives of curing the calabash are to smooth out the inner walls, which allows it to dry faster after use and become less prone to mold, and to draw out bitter compounds.
-It is helpful to distinguish these two functions as mechanical-curing and flavor-curing, since some gourds only require one or the other or no curing at all.
+It is helpful to distinguish these two functions as "mechanical-curing" and "flavor-curing", since some gourds only require one or the other or no curing at all.

 Mechanical curing: The bottle gourd consists of two parts that are traditionally used for yerba mate.
 The fleshy top part, called the porongo, takes longer to dry and is thus more prone to mold.
-The bottom calabaza portion that houses the seeds is thinner walled and dries more easily.
+The bottom calabaza portion that houses the seeds is thinner-walled and dries more easily.
 These two gourd options should be treated differently:

 The calabaza should first be examined for any paper-like inner lining.
 If present, remove this lining by soaking with warm water for 15 minutes and then scraping with a spoon.
 No further mechanical curing is needed beyond this point.